AlfredHike/Readinfo/README.md

-# Readinfo
+# Quickbooks customer service
-Hi, you can read here <a href="http://www.readsinfo.com/2016/05/phones-with-front-facing-electronic.html">http://www.readsinfo.com/2016/05/phones-with-front-facing-electronic.html</a> about newest phones with front facing electronic.
+Hi, perhaps you can hear about <a href="http://www.iquickbookssupport.com/">quickbooks customer service</a>.
+I want to mention that this support service has a highest level of communication with clients.
+And they're always satisfied.